-Increasing Testability, Expanding Possibilities.
-Some CSEP Future Developments
+Increasing Earthquake Forecast Testability - CSEP Future Developments

-Danijel Schorlemmer1, Naoshi Hirata2, Fabrice Cotton1, Matt Gerstenberger3, Warner Marzocchi 4, Maximilian Werner5, Stefan Wiemer6, Thomas Jordan7, Thomas Beutin1, David D Jackson8, Sum Mak1, Kazuyoshi Nanjo9, Yosihiko Ogata10, David Rhoades3, Hiroshi Tsuruoka2, Jiancang Zhuang 10
+Danijel Schorlemmer1, Naoshi Hirata2, Fabrice Cotton1, Matt Gerstenberger3, Thomas Jordan7, Warner Marzocchi4, William Savran7, Maximilian Werner5, Stefan Wiemer6, Thomas Beutin1, David D Jackson8, Philip Maechling7, Sum Mak1, Kazuyoshi Nanjo9, Yosihiko Ogata10, David Rhoades3, Hiroshi Tsuruoka2, Graeme Weatherill1, Jiancang Zhuang10

-1. GFZ German Research Centre for Geosciences, Potsdam, Germany, 2.
-Earthquake Research Institute, University of Tokyo, Tokyo, Japan, 3.
+1. GFZ German Research Centre for Geosciences, 2.
+Earthquake Research Institute, University of Tokyo, Japan, 3.
 GNS Science, Lower Hutt, New Zealand, 4.
-Istituto Nazionale di Geofisica e Vulcanologia, Rome, Italy, 5.
-University of Bristol, Bristol, UK, 6.
-Swiss Seismological Service, ETH Zurich, Zurich, Switzerland, 7.
+University of Naples, Naples, Italy, 5.
+University of Bristol, Bristol, United Kingdom, 6.
+ETH Zurich, Zurich, Switzerland, 7.
 University of Southern California, Los Angeles, USA, 8.
 University of California Los Angeles, Los Angeles, USA, 9.
 University of Shizuoka, Shizuoka, Japan, 10.
-Institute of Statistical Mathematics, Tachikawa.
-Japan
+Institute of Statistical Mathematics, Tachikawa, Japan

 The Collaboratory for the Study of Earthquake Predictability (CSEP) has expanded over the years to many different testing areas hosted at multiple testing centers.
 Hundreds of earthquake forecast models have been submitted to CSEP and are being tested.
-New testing metrics were implemented and a lot of progress was made to establish CSEP as an institution that cannot be ignored when issuing earthquake forecasts.
+New testing metrics were developed and implemented and a lot of progress was made to establish CSEP as an institution that cannot be ignored when issuing earthquake forecasts.
 Its rigor and independence became the standard in evaluating earthquake forecasts and in reporting on the results.

-In the framework of the testing activities of the Global Earthquake Model, one line of expanding the capabilities of CSEP was developed.
-The mechanisms that CSEP introduced to earthquake forecast models were applied to the area of intensity prediction equations (IPEs) and ground-motion prediction equations (GMPEs).
-First truly prospective tests were carried out on IPEs for Italy and also on GMPEs for Japan and New Zealand.
-These tests helped CSEP move into the hazard domain and increase the relevance of its results to the hazard community.
-Finally, first prospective test of the US national seismic hazard maps were conducted.
+In the framework of the testing activities of the Global Earthquake Model, one line of expanding the capabilities of CSEP was developed at GFZ Potsdam.
+The group there applied the mechanisms that CSEP introduced to earthquake forecast models to the area of intensity prediction equations (IPEs) and ground-motion prediction equations (GMPEs).
+The first truly prospective tests were carried out on IPEs for Italy and also on GMPEs for Japan and New Zealand.
+This new set of tests helped CSEP move into the hazard domain and increase the relevance of its results to the hazard community.
+Finally, the group at GFZ Potsdam has also conducted the first prospective test of the US national seismic hazard maps.

 Although these tests have been successful and well-received, they have also shown the limitations of the CSEP approach.
 Many aspects of seismic hazard or earthquake forecasting remain inherently untestable if only the model forecasts are tested and not the model ingredients.

-We will continue along the lines of these developments and create new areas of activity for CSEP, namely targeted experiments that currently cannot be conducted with the current CSEP software system.
-This includes the predictive power of b-values, discrimination of foreshocks for short-term forecasting, as well as a deeper look into precursory phenomena applying CSEP-style rigorous testing.
-To further support model testing for hazard assessment, CSEP will introduce testing of models forecasting finite ruptures.
-During the next years, the CSEP system will be expanded to cover these new experiments and simultaneously simplified to increase accessibility for researchers to become an integral part of model development.
-As part of the EFEHR-EPOS ground-shaking models service, we will introduce permanent testing of IPEs and GMPEs to the testing center to establish strong performance records to be used in European hazard models.
+We propose to continue along the lines of the GFZ Potsdam developments and create new areas of activity for CSEP, namely targeted experiments that cannot be conducted with the current CSEP software system.
+As part of the eGSIM (European Ground Shaking Intensity Models) service, we will introduce permanent testing of IPEs and GMPEs to the testing center to establish strong performance records to be used in hazard models.
+Further targeted experiments include the predictive power of b-values, discrimination of foreshocks for short-term forecasting, as well as a deeper look into precursory phenomena applying CSEP-style rigorous testing.
 We support including testability in future hazard models or their components to move to better testable seismic hazard models.
 Finally, to expand into the risk domain, we will test exposure models against new and independent data.